On Bott-Chern forms and their applications: Holomorphic vector bundles over a complex manifold

-is replaced by the Gauss decomposition for $\mathrm{SL}(2,\C)$. \end{remark} \begin{remark} The Bott-Chern forms (or rather their exponents) also appear quite naturally in supersymmetric quantum field theories as ratios of non-chiral partition functions for the higher dimensional analogues of the $bc$-systems \cite{LMNS}. \end{remark}
+The Bott-Chern forms (or rather their exponents) also appear quite naturally in supersymmetric quantum field theories as ratios of non-chiral partition functions for the higher dimensional versions of the so-called $bc$-systems \cite{LMNS}. \end{remark}